ViewDeck/ViewDeck/README.md

 The ViewDeckController supports both a left and a right sideview (in any combination: you can leave one of them `nil` for example).
 You can pan the center view to the left or to the right.
 There's also a bunch of messages defined to open or close each side appropriately.

 The class is built so that it augments current navigation technologies found in IOS.

-For example: if you want a
+The controller supports rotation, too.

 # Requirements

 The library currently requires ARC.
 This means you can use it only for iOS5 projects.
-Reworking the code so that &lt;iOS5 is supported too.
+TODO: Reworking the code so that &lt;iOS5 is supported too.

 # Demo